Sadhvi10/google-2.0/README.md

 # Google 2.0

 Google clone build using React (Next.js & TailwindCSS, Responsive).
-In this project, we are fetching data from Google api which is free to use.
+In this project, we are fetching data from Google API.
 You can request a free API key by logging in to your account on Google.
 This build also includes a feature called pagination which renders two pages on user request.

 ### Features